RedGear-Studio/Atlas77/README.md

 - f32: Floating points number, 32-bit long

 ### Compare flag:
 The Compare flag is a 3-bit register used for comparison operations.
-It contains three individual flags (Greater Than, Less Than, Equal) + one virtual flag (Not Equal), each represented by a single bit:
+It contains three individual flags (Greater Than, Less Than, Equal), each represented by a single bit:

 - The Gt flag, representing "Greater Than", is set to 1 if the first compared value is greater than the second.
 (001)
 - The Lt flag, representing "Less Than", is set to 1 if the first compared value is less than the second.
 (010)
 - The Eq flag, representing "Equal", is set to 1 if the two compared values are equal.
 (100)

-- The Neq flag is a virtual flag, representing "Not Equal", it's both Gt and Lt flags at the same time.
-(011)
+> When you use the `jmc` instruction you can use more than these 3 flags.
+Gte, Lte and Ne can be used, they are just combinations of existing flags.

 # Contributing
 Thank you for your interest in contributing to our project!
 We welcome all contributions, whether they be bug fixes, new features, or improvements to the documentation.